woosting/linux/contents/syncthing/auto-start/systemd.md

 $ journalctl -e -u syncthing@<user>.service
 ```

-> With: `-e` telling the pager to jump to the very end, so that you see the most recent logs
+> `-e` jump to the end, so that you see the most recent logs

-> Running Syncthing as a service expects the executable to be at: */usr/bin/syncthing* (on Debian deratives), so (at least) make a symbolic link to the executable from that location should Syncthing fail to start with the journal stating it can not find the executable:
+> NOTE: Running Syncthing as a service expects the executable to be at: */usr/bin/syncthing* (on Debian deratives), so (at least) make a symbolic link to the executable from that location should Syncthing fail to start with the journal stating it can not find the executable:
 > ```
 > ln -s <install-dir>/syncthing /usr/bin/syncthing
 > ```